DCS-OpenSource/dcs-opensource-modding-guide/docs/index.md

 Whether it’s fixing a typo, clarifying an explanation, or adding entire sections, **all contributions are welcome**.

 If you’re unsure where to start, check the existing docs for areas that need examples or additional detail.

+---

+## Thank You
+Big Thank you to the following for contributing to the docs

+* Caffeine Simulations
+    * Hayds_93
+    * BrianTheBrain
+    * Violent Nomad

+* Others
+    * JNelson